 How to give your cat medication

-Knowing how to apply medication for cats is invaluable when looking after a poorly kitty.
+Whether you’re a cat owner or cat sitter with Cat in a Flat, knowing how to apply medication for cats is invaluable when looking after a poorly kitty.
 Like a spoonful of sugar, here are our cat care tips for helping the medicine go down.

 Crunch the pills and mix with wet food.
 If your cat only has dry food, soak the food in water, then mix the ground pills into the mush.